 The ManKind Project Organization and the New Warrior Training Adventure also honor all faiths, or lack thereof.
 Perhaps the only faith required is faith in oneself.
 And if you don’t have that, I suspect at the NWTA you might get a chance to find it.

 Finally, the NWTA holds safety as the highest priority.
-No one is going to kick your ass or call you names.
+No one is going to physically harm you or call you names.
 That’s the same kind of masculinity we’re all trying to get away from.

-If you are male or identify as male and you have read this far, I hope you will please give sincere consideration to attending an NWTA either now or in the future.
+If you are male and you have read this far, I hope you will please give sincere consideration to attending an NWTA either now or in the future.

 For questions, I’m available anytime.
 If you’re not sure how to contact me, please comment below and I will get in touch.